Lloyd's of London to go electronic next year

-LONDON (Reuters) - The Lloyd’s of London [SOLYD.UL] insurance market is planning to launch two electronic exchanges next year as part of a three-year overhaul, it said on Monday, as it seeks to fend off competition from low-cost rivals.
+LONDON, Sept 30 (Reuters) - The Lloyd’s of London insurance market is planning to launch two electronic exchanges next year as part of a three-year overhaul, it said on Monday, as it seeks to fend off competition from low-cost rivals.

 Lloyd’s, which is made up of 99 syndicate members and focuses on large commercial insurance, has suffered two years of steep losses due to natural catastrophes and is facing uncertainty due to Britain’s departure from the European Union.